Platform as a Service Definition

 Platform as a Service (PaaS), as the name suggests, provides you computing platforms which typically includes operating system, programming language execution environment, database, web server etc. PaaS is more popular among developers as they can put all their concentration on developing their apps and leave the rest of management and execution to the service provider.
 Many cloud service providers also offer the flexibility to increase or decrease the CPU power depending upon the traffic loads giving developers cost effective and effortless management.

 Examples of PaaS may include runtimes such as Java runtimes, databases such as mySQL or Oracle, and web servers such as Tomcat.
 Another example is Google App Engine, on which one can develop applications and let them execute on Google’s platform.
 Other commonly-cited examples include AWS Elastic Beanstalk, Windows Azure, Heroku, Force.com, and Apache Stratos.

 Does Avi Networks, now Part of VMware, offer Platform as a Service?

 Yes.
-The Avi Vantage Platform (now rebranded to VMware NSX Advanced Load Balancer) is purpose-built for the cloud and mobile era using a unique analytics-driven, 100% software approach.
+Avi (now rebranded to VMware NSX Advanced Load Balancer) is purpose-built for the cloud and mobile era using a unique analytics-driven, 100% software approach.
 It is the first platform to leverage the power of software-defined principles to achieve unprecedented agility, insights, and efficiency in running applications.
 Users can access services including distributed load balancing, web application firewall, global server load balancing (GSLB), network and application performance management across a multi-cloud environment.
 It helps ensure fast time-to-value, operational simplicity, and deployment flexibility in a highly secure manner.